cirbuk/resolver/README.md

 // }
 ```

-> `mappers` take effect only after standard mappings i.e. mappings between `{{` and `}}` are resolved and the transformer pipeline has been executed.
+> `mappers` take effect only after standard mappings(mappings between `{{` and `}}`) are resolved and the transformer pipeline has been executed.
 The standard mapping operator cannot be overridden using custom mappers.

 ## API